What This Job Is

 How to Get Started

-- Still in university?
-Intern at a trading company or factory export department during summer.
-Focus on building English writing skills
+- University students — intern at a trading company or factory export department; build English writing skills

-- Have production experience?
-Your factory knowledge is a major advantage.
-Many factories prefer sales reps who understand manufacturing
+- Production experience — major advantage; many factories prefer reps who understand manufacturing

 Browse open positions for this role on TexHire